Holidays in Australia

 The hulking red mass of Uluru right at Australia’s heart is undoubtedly the highlight in the Northern Territory.
 But it offers so much more, with Palm Valley a pleasing emerald pocket in the arid Red Centre.
 Darwin is Australia’s only tropical city, closer to Bali than Sydney and it feels that way, with a palm-laden laid-back vibe.
 Explore beyond in Kakadu National Park, a land rich in aboriginal culture, with over 5,000 ancient rock art sites.
 Natural drama is aplenty, too, with rocky chasms, lush woodland and waterfalls.

 Western Australia’s size shouldn’t be underestimated.
 In its north, The Kimberley is a remote frontier filled with rocky gorges cut by stunning waterfalls, while the state’s north also hides powder-white Cable Beach in Broome.
-Perth is easygoing, stylish and Australia’s sunniest city (need we say more), with friendly quokkas waiting on nearby Rottnest Island.
+Perth is easy-going, stylish and Australia’s sunniest city (need we say more), with friendly quokkas waiting on nearby Rottnest Island.
+Nearby, Margaret River offers world-class wine, native wildlife and coastal walks.
 Western Australia’s biggest secret, though, is Ningaloo Reef, rivalling the Great Barrier Reef with its beauty and chances to swim with whale sharks or humpback whales.

 An otherworldly land cut off from the rest of Australia, Tasmania is jam-packed with lovely landscapes.
 Ancient rainforest, panoramic peaks, rushing rivers, dazzling beaches – it’s all here.
 The island is threaded with a convict history and faded wooden houses hide the legacy of Tasmania being the settlers’ first port of call.
 But the island was made for a road trip, with craft breweries and local eateries fuelling you en route.